Methamphetamine Addiction

 icon

-Meth is cut with inedible ingredients like cat litter, lithium, and rat poison.
-Each substance is dangerous to ingest on its own but the harmful effects can be magnified when cut with meth.
+Meth is often cut with dangerous substances like lithium, rat poison, and other harmful chemicals.
+Each substance is dangerous to ingest on its own, but the harmful effects can be magnified when cut with meth.

 Sources